scopenco/build-tools/README.md

 Installing
 ----------

-1) The scripts from src/ directory  and repository/ can be placed in your $HOME dir or where you need.
+1. The scripts from src/ directory  and repository/ can be placed in your $HOME dir or where you need.
 You should edit scripts and set python modules directory.
-2) Install build-tools from yum repo http://createrepo.com
+1. Install build-tools from yum repo http://createrepo.com.
-3) Use chef-kitchen and deploy cookbook https://github.com/scopenco/chef-build-tools for build creation
+1. Use chef-kitchen and deploy cookbook https://github.com/scopenco/chef-build-tools for build creation.

 Running
 -------